 How do I get around Moscow?

-Moscow’s centre is small enough to explore on foot.
-But to go further afield, visitors are best to avoid the traffic and use the highly efficient metro system.
+Moscow’s historic centre is small enough to explore on foot, which can count as an advantage when deciding between Moscow or St Petersburg.
+To go further afield, visitors are best to avoid the traffic and use the highly efficient metro system.
 It’s recommended to buy multi-ride tickets to skip queueing each time you ride.
 An overground railway ring line is also connected to the metro and circles the city.
 This can be useful for those interested in visiting sights on the outskirts of Moscow.

 Is Moscow expensive?